google/zetasql/docs/one-pager.md

 WHERE S.ServerId="test" AND R.ThreadId = S.ThreadId;
 ```

-Group results by country, using stratefied sampling:
+Group results by country, using stratified sampling:

 ```sql
 SELECT country, SUM(click_cost) FROM ClickEvents